zio/zio/docs/datatypes/test/mock/mock.md

 ```

-### Modeling Input Arguments
+We encode service capabilities according to the following scheme:

-We model input arguments according to the following scheme:
+### Encoding Zero Argument Capability

-1. For zero arguments the type is `Unit`
+For zero arguments the type is `Unit`

 ```scala mdoc:silent
 import zio._